andriyprm/h3atmost14/README.md

-he accompanying research paper can be accessed at: https://arxiv.org/???
+The accompanying research paper can be accessed at: https://arxiv.org/???

 Any questions should be directed by email to prymak at gmail dot com.